King's Evangelical Divinity School eCampus (distance education)

 Occasional conferences which are organised in order to give students the experience of a wider range of scholarship and the possibility of participating in academic discussion and debate with a wider peer group.

-Supervision of dissertations involving regular contact with a supervisor by e-mail, telephone, skype, face-to-face, or by post, as necessary.
+Supervision of dissertations involving regular contact with a supervisor by e-mail, telephone, face-to-face, or by post.

 A wide range of careers are pursued by people who have studied at King's.
 These typically include Christian pastoral ministry and related paths within the church but also encompasses a wide range of nonreligious careers.
-The program is also suitable for students intending to proceed to Masters level studies / doctoral research or further academic study.
+The programme is also suitable for students intending to proceed to doctoral research or further academic study.

 Cultural understanding Open-mindedness - less likely to judge others and more likely to listen Researching and interviewing skills through fieldwork Confidence in own abilities Academic, intellectual and social development IT skills Writing skills Presentation Organising own workload and meeting deadlines Working independently